laws-africa/indigo/README.md

 ```

 And then commit the changes.
 CrowdIn will pick up any changed strings and make them available for translation.
 Once they are translated, it will
-open a pull request to merge the changes into master.
+open a pull request to merge the changes into main.

-Once merged into master, you must [tell Django to compile the .po files to .mo files](https://docs.djangoproject.com/en/2.2/topics/i18n/translation/#compiling-message-files):
+Once merged into main, you must [tell Django to compile the .po files to .mo files](https://docs.djangoproject.com/en/2.2/topics/i18n/translation/#compiling-message-files):

 ```bash
 python manage.py compilemessages